valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 may be part of the key itself, so it must be chosen in order to never collide with the key we add.

-Since lexicographical ranges in Redis are binary safe you can use any byte or any sequence of bytes.
+Since lexicographical ranges in Valkey are binary safe you can use any byte or any sequence of bytes.
 However if you receive untrusted user input, it is better to use some form of escaping in order to guarantee that the separator will never happen to be part of the key.